How to securely access your Synology NAS drive with Enclave¶

 and download the enclavenetworks/enclave

 image from the container registry.
 The Enclave Docker image hosted on Docker hub.
-If you're prompted to choose a tag, select latest
+As you're prompted to choose a tag, select synology-compat

 5. Launch an Enclave container¶